Juvenile Interrogation: The Right to Attorney and Deceptive Practices

 What’s One Solution

-HB169, Custodial Interrogation of Minors – Admissibility of Statements, is a common-sense approach to fixing this remaining problem.
-It simply states that if a law enforcement officer intentionally uses information known by the officer to be false in order to elicit a statement, those statements are inadmissible in court.
-There is also a provision that allows a court to admit statements where the state can prove, but clear and convincing evidence, that the statements were made voluntarily and not in response to the false information.
+A 2025 bill (HB0165 / SB0512) offers a common sense approach to fix this problem: It simply states that if a law enforcement officer intentionally uses information known by the officer to be false in order to elicit a juvenile’s statement, those statements normally will be inadmissible in court.
+There is also a provision that allows a court to admit statements where the state can prove, by “clear and convincing evidence”, that the statements were made voluntarily and not in response to officer’s deception.

 Other State Laws